 During this sequence the analyzer pumps fresh air into the Oxygen and CO (C75 only) sensors to allow them to be set to 20.9% and zero respectively.
 See "Setting Inlet Temperature) for information on options.

 Changing the Display

-The parameters on the first line display are selected from the following using the pump key (press and hold for display item to change).
-Certain items are available on the lower display by selecting with the rotary dial.
+The parameters on the display are selected from the following using the rotary selector knob.
+Certain items are available on the AUX display by selecting through the menu.